Career In Sports: All You Need To Know To Help Your Child

 3. Sports marketing manager

 Marketing is an important part of any business and the same holds true for people in the world of sports.
 Marketing helps promote and sponsor sporting events.
 Besides this, sports marketing managers also help in building brand loyalty, wherein the positive associations with the team help in supporting the specific team and the event.
-They don’t usually work directly with the athletes and are are associated with sports companies.
+They don’t usually work directly with the athletes and are associated with sports companies.

 Expected salary: The monthly pay scale of a lecturer is between 15,600 and Rs 39,000 on a average.